maribowman/maribowman/README.md

-## Sup Batman?
+## Sup stranger?

 My name is Mari and I like ☕ and 🥓.
-Apart from that, I do Crossfit and backend coding for a living. :v:
+Apart from that, I do crossfit, trade forex and code backends. :v:

 ### Languages